 Encinitas, California: Boat HousesTwo houses on a street along the beach look like they're ready to shove off into the surf.
+Built in 1928 by Miles Kellogg using recycled materials.
+The Encinitas Boathouses were purchased in 2008 by a non-profit for permanent preservation.

 - Third St., Encinitas, CA